productsystem/constraint-solver/README.md

 # Constrained Dynamics
-A simple implementation of a constrained mechanics simulator using C++ for the solving, Raylib for basic visualization and Python for plotting error.
+A simple implementation of a constrained mechanics simulator using C for the solving, Raylib for basic visualization and Python for plotting error.

 ## Working
 The implementation is based off of the paper https://www.cs.cmu.edu/~baraff/pbm/constraints.pdf.
 Currently it simulates a basic double pendulum setup, with a